chacharin/noetic_arduino_firmata/README.md

 This ROS Noetic package allows interaction with an Arduino board using the standard Firmata protocol.
 Below are the detailed steps to set up the package on your computer.

+## Requirements
+Before proceeding with the installation, make sure you have the following requirements prepared:

+1. **ROS Noetic**: Ensure you have ROS Noetic installed and properly configured on your system.
+Follow the official [ROS Noetic installation guide](http://wiki.ros.org/noetic/Installation) if you haven't set it up yet.

+2. **Catkin Workspace**: You should have a `catkin_ws` workspace already set up.
+If you don't have one, you can create it using the following commands:

+    ```bash
+    mkdir -p ~/catkin_ws/src
+    cd ~/catkin_ws/
+    catkin_make
+    ```

+3. **Python 3**: This package is compatible with Python 3.
+Ensure that Python 3 is installed on your system.

+4. **Arduino Board**: You will need a compatible Arduino UNO board.

+5. **USB Cable**: Ensure that you have a USB cable to connect the Arduino board to your computer.

+6. **VirtualBox Users (if applicable)**: If you are using Ubuntu in a VirtualBox environment, be aware of potential USB connection issues.

+Refer to the **Troubleshooting** section at the end of this guide for solutions to avoid system freezes.
+7.**Arduino IDE & Firmata**: Install the [Arduino IDE](https://www.arduino.cc/en/software) and upload the **StandardFirmata** sketch to your Arduino board.
+You can find the StandardFirmata sketch in the Arduino IDE under:
+   `File > Examples > Firmata > StandardFirmata`.

+Once you have the above prerequisites in place, you can proceed with the package installation.

 ## Installation Instructions

 ### Step 1: Navigate to the `src` Directory of Your Workspace